dgaydukov/cert-ocpjp11/files/ocpjp11.md

 if 2 threads increment value by 1, then value=3, but since each will flush it's own copy, final value in memory would be 2 So to summarize you can say:
 * `volatile` - single write + multiple reads
-    * happens before - also it prevent code re-ordering.
-All local variables declared before volatile can be re-ordered but all would be executed before volatile (so they can't reordred to be after volatile) and would be flushed to main memory too
+    * happens before - also it prevent code re-ordering
+    * all local variables declared before volatile can be re-ordered but all would be executed before volatile (so they can't reordred to be after volatile) and would be flushed to main memory too
+    * so if you have 2 fields and the order should be preserved, only 1 should be volatile. for other variables order would be preserved
+    * writes - all values before volatile flushed to memory, reads - once volatile is read, all values after are read from memory
+    * overuse of `volatile` - forbid many useful compiler optimization, so your code is slower
 * `synchronized`  - multiple writes + multiple reads
+JNI (java native interface) - also prevent code optimization, cause JVM can't read inside, so it assumes the worst case and don't do any optimization. so don't overuse native methods cause it again slow down performance